microsoft/live-share/docs/collab-vscode.md

 The pin is for a tab set so you can use split view to have a set that is pinned and a set that is unpinned if you so desire.

 ![VS Code pin in split view](media/vscode-pin-split.png)

+To make it easy to hop in and out of pinning, the tab set is un-pinned if any of the following occurs:
+1. You move the scroll bar
+2. You edit
+3. You click the pin icon again

+Simply click the pin icon again to pin once again.

 ### Known co-editing participant limitations
 While Project Cascade's approach provides instant access and better security, there are currently some shortcomings participants will experience while co-editing.
 (Owners do not have these limitations.)